iwcyou/TCRender-A-GPS-rendering-method-combing-remote-sensing-and-GPS-data-in-road-extraction/README.md

 > TLC：12660417.89499784  , 2592493.9833760057\
 > LRC：12698658.366469823, 2553607.944832368

-All of our data is based on the web mercator projection in the gcj02 coordinate system.
+All of our *Shenzhen* dataset is based on the web mercator projection in the gcj02 coordinate system. *Beijing* dataset is based on WGS-84 coordinate system.

+**Minor**

+The difference in `datasets/gps_data/taxi/GPS_taxi.pkl` and `datasets/gps_data/taxi/GPS_taxi_2.0.pkl` mainly is the first one`s coordinate is WGS84 and the last one is Web Mercator based on GCJ-02 coordinate.

 ### License